sonuksh/Cardano-Data-Processor/README.md

 # Cardano Data Processor

 ## Overview
-The Cardano Data Processor is a Python-based application designed to read, validate, process, and store transactions from multiple file formats (CSV, JSON, and XML) into an SQLite database.
+The Cardano Data Processor is a Python-based application designed to read, validate, process, and store transactions from multiple file formats (CSV, JSON, and XML) into a SQLite database.
 It performs data validation, currency conversion, and ensures transactional integrity using an upsert strategy.

 ## Features
 - **Supports CSV, JSON, and XML file formats**